kjkeane/mediawiki-formula/README.rst

 .. contents::
   :local:

-Use the supplied config.json for a flat file approach, or the jinja template and pillar for a salt approach.
+Use the supplied DefaultSettings.php for a flat file approach, or the jinja template and pillar for a salt approach.

 ``mediawiki``